platformio/platformio-docs/en/latest/_sources/advanced/unit-testing/structure.rst.txt

 If you put unit tests in the wrong place, the tests you have written may not be run.

-Similarly, if you do not devise ways to reuse parts of your tests and use test hierarchies, you will end up with test code that is either unmaintainable or hard to understand.
+Similarly, if you do not devise ways to reuse parts of your tests and use test hierarchy, you will end up with test code that is either unmaintainable or hard to understand.
 So, what makes a good test?

 1. **Tests should be independent and repeatable.**